xLazaki/sds-project-final/README.md

 cd .kube
 nano config
 ```
-- paste all content from k3s.yaml to config then save
+- paste all content from k3s.yaml to config, also don't forgot to change ip address to match your server's ip then save

 # How to deploy an application